pytorch/ignite/README.md

 ## Power of Events & Handlers

 The cool thing with handlers is that they offer unparalleled flexibility (compared to say, callbacks).
-Handlers can be any function (e.g. lambda, simple function, class method etc.) with the correct signature, we only require that the first argument be `engine`.
+Handlers can be any function: e.g. lambda, simple function, class method etc. The first argument can be optionally `engine`, but not necessary.
 Thus, we do not require to inherit from an interface and override its abstract methods which could unnecessarily bulk up your code and its complexity.

 ### Execute any number of functions whenever you wish